 4. The Black Atlantic

-The Black Atlantic is tied for seventh on this list but was the first class that made me better understand the domino effect of colonialism created such systematic divisions in American society and the rest of the world to date.
-That being said, Professor Mariana Candido made it clear that in history Africans were not complacent and docile, instead, they were and still are "actors in history".
-This course opened my eyes to a greater portion of history that I previously did not know as history is always told from the perspective of the winner.
+The Black Atlantic is tied for seventh on this list, but it was the first class that made me better understand the domino effect of colonialism and how it created such systematic divisions in American society and the rest of the world to date.
+That being said, Professor Mariana Candido made it clear that in history, Africans were not complacent and docile.
+Instead, they were and still are "actors in history."
+This course opened my eyes to a greater portion of history that I previously did not know, as history is always told from the perspective of the winner.
 9/10 A very important course!

 3. Understanding Societies